-There are several ways that an asset protection lawyer, like an asset protection lawyer in Chandler, AZ, can assist clients with protecting the assets they have worked hard to amass.
+There are several ways that an asset protection lawyer can assist clients with protecting the assets they have worked hard to amass.
 A great way to do this is by setting up Family Limited Partnerships (FLP) as a way to protect clients’ assets from lawsuits.
 However, it is important to know that an FLP is only one part of that protection and other asset protection plans must be used in conjunction with it.
 If a client only sets ups an FLP without other options, there will be no more protection provided than what would be offered by a living or revocable trust.

 When an FLP is utilized correctly, it can provide both asset protection and savings on tax obligations, both income and estate taxes.
 This is why it is critical to contact a seasoned asset protection attorney to help establish all necessary legal structures.

 In order to establish an FLP, a parent or parents will take a portion of their assets –and transfer them into the Family Limited Partnership.
 These assets can come from savings, investments, or other business interests.
 The parents can either be general partners where they will owe a predetermined percentage of the FLP, or they can form a Limited Liability Corporation (LLC), which will own that percentage.

 In the majority of situations, corporations are not used because shares of a corporation can be legally seized by a creditor, which would nullify the asset protection benefits of the FLP.
 It would also mean the creditor would become a general partner of the Family Limited Partnership, giving the creditor all management rights to the assets.